-Both have managed to carve out a name for themselves when it comes to fitness trackers, while Garmin also has an ample stable of smartwatches to choose from – an area Fitbit will be looking to test with its own smartwatch in the coming months.
+Both have managed to carve out a name for themselves when it comes to fitness trackers, while Garmin also has an ample stable of sports watches and smartwatches to choose from – an area Fitbit is beginning to encroach on with the Ionic.

-All are two iterations deep into their life, with the Flex providing an entry-level, no screen, waterproof option and the Alta (and its newer Alta HR sibling) representing the customisable, stylish, everyday side of Fitbit.
+All are two iterations deep into their life, with the Flex 2 providing an entry-level, no screen, waterproof option and the Alta alongside the Alta HR (our fitness tracker of the year) representing the customisable, stylish, everyday side of Fitbit.
 For those who want more detailed fitness metrics, the Fitbit Charge 2 is a solid option to explore.

-And though the above represents the main acts in Garmin's lineup, it also dabbles with golf, per the Garmin Approach S60, a kid's tracker, in the form of the Garmin Vivofit Jr, and boating with the Quatix 5.
+And though the above represents the main acts in Garmin's lineup, it also dabbles with golf, per the Garmin Approach S60, a kid's tracker, in the form of the Garmin Vivofit Jr 2, and boating with the Quatix 5.

-While the hardware options will undoubtedly play a factor in your decision to lean towards one or the other here, it's the companion apps and wider ecosystem that can often win these battles and keep you coming back.
+While the hardware options will undoubtedly play a factor in your decision to lean towards one or the other here, it's the companion apps and wider ecosystem that can often win these battles and keep you coming back and not throwing them in the drawer.

 Take Fitbit, which, while maybe not providing the most detailed after-workout metrics in the business, still manages to offer one of the more rounded fitness platforms.
 This is particularly the case for beginners, who are able to dive into trends, dedicated workouts, sleep tracking and social aspects, such as linking with friends and challenges.